luevano/luevano.xyz/src/blog/a/xmpp_server_with_prosody.md

 	vjud_mode = "opt-in"
 ```

-You ???HAVE??? to read all of the configuration file, because there are a lot of things that you need to change to make it work with your server/domain.
+You ==HAVE== to read all of the configuration file, because there are a lot of things that you need to change to make it work with your server/domain.
 Test the configuration file with:

 ```sh
 luac5.2 -p /etc/prosody/prosody.cfg.lua